arnitkun/react-feed/README.md

 ## Customizing the App:

-The region, language, available sources are all changeable.
+The region, language available, sources are all changeable.
+Right now one needs to manually change the parameters.